Looking to explore the many record shops London has to offer? These are our favourite spots to shop records in the capital.

 Columbia Road

-Looking for the best jazz record shop London offers?
+Looking for the best jazz record shop in the capital?
 Look no further.
 This is a tiny record shop, in the heart of Columbia Road.
 Interestingly, Columbia Road is known for its amazing flower markets, but within the madness of the petals, is this small record shop.

-While it may be a small shop, it stocks tons of records – both second-hand records, and newly pressed records.
+While it may be small in stature, it stocks tons of records – both second-hand, and newly pressed recordings.

-World of Echo sells mostly jazz, art-rock, and electronic, with unique albums on offer.
+World of Echo sells mostly jazz, art-rock, and electronic, with some genuinely unique pressings available.
 It’s a great record shop to visit, and while you’re at it – you can visit an independent flower shop for some fresh roses!

 Palace Vinyls